-It is impossible to determine the actual amount of fat present in urine; thus, the best approach is to measure ketone levels instead.
+No, it's impossible to measure the amount of fat present in your urine.
+The best approach is to measure ketone levels.

 To test your urine for ketones, you can use urine strips available as an over-the-counter testing package.
-The procedure for testing involves:
+Here's the procedure:

-- Collecting urine in a small collection container midstream.
+- Collect urine in a small collection container midstream.

-- Dipping the absorbent end of the urine strip in the sample for 3 seconds.
+- Dip the absorbent end of the urine strip in the sample for 3 seconds.

-- Holding up the strip for 60 seconds, then observing the color change against the chart provided on the package.
+- Hold up the strip for 60 seconds, then observe the color change against the chart provided on the package.

 If you intend to check ketone concentration day-to-day, make sure you stick to a specific time of day for consistency.